 Secondly, the roots nourish the tree to make sure it keeps growing stronger and stronger.

 And lastly, roots can cause trouble when they grow where they aren’t wanted – like when they invade water pipes or sewer systems.

-Is it any wonder that God warns us about allowing a bitter root to grow in our heart?
+Is it any wonder that God used the analogy of roots when warning us about bitterness?
 But where He gives a warning, he provides an answer.

 “Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”
 Hebrews 4:16 NIV

 “You then, my son, be strong in the grace that is in Christ Jesus.”
 2 Timothy 2:1 NIV